 When uncertainty appears, fear follows closely in its footsteps.
 These two emotions filter every single decision we make.
 We are naturally risk-averse.
 Economic theory predicts that when firms face a highly uncertain future, they have an incentive to delay investment and hiring and put off other decisions.

-Consider Brexit as a single, tangible example.
-What is essentially a local political complexity that ought to concern none other than British citizens is, in reality, a more nuanced, complex issue that a Stanford University economic impact study reveals it has affected productivity in Britain (with an average reduction ranging from between 2% and 5%) and the economy (that has seen a reduction in investment by up to 25%).
+Consider the case of Brexit as a single, tangible example.
+What is essentially a local political complexity that ought to concern none other than British citizens is, in reality, a more nuanced, complex issue that a Stanford University economic impact study reveals, has affected productivity in Britain (with an average reduction ranging from between 2% and 5%) and the economy (that has seen a reduction in investment by up to 25%).

 The Pathway of Uncertainty and Fear